mikinet/JavaScript-Core-2-Coursework-Week2/projects/2-todo-list/README.md

 ## Example Solution

-A basic example of this can website can be found here
+A basic example of this website can be found here

 https://chrisowen101.github.io/ToDoListSolution/